 Remember that many employers accept applications from graduates with any degree subject, so don't restrict your thinking to the jobs listed here.

-It is important to gain experience in any area you are seeking a career in, and the more relevant the better.
-You can do this through university involvement, paid opportunities or volunteer work.
-These experiences can often be combined with your current study by working in the evenings or on weekends or by pursuing opportunities during the summer holidays.
+You can also try to get some involvement with university societies and other university groups and opportunities, paid opportunities or volunteer work.
+These experiences can often be combined with your current study by working in the evenings, on weekends or by pursuing opportunities during the summer holidays.

 Search for placements and find out more about work experience and internships.

-- medical research establishments and the National Health Service;
+- medical research establishments and the health service

 Skills for your CV

-Studying zoology provides you with specialist knowledge in areas such as ethology (the science of animal behaviour), animal biology (particularly physiology, molecular biology and genetics), conservation and ecology.
+Studying zoology provides you with in-depth knowledge in areas such as ethology (the science of animal behaviour), animal biology, physiology, animal evolution and diversity, species conservation and ecology.

-You also gain a strong set of transferable skills, which include:
+You also gain a strong set of transferable skills, including:

-- analytical skills - to understand, interpret and manipulate complex scientific data and statistics;
+- analytical skills - through interpreting and manipulating complex scientific data and statistics

-- data-handling skills - to record, collate and analyse data using appropriate techniques and equipment;
+- data-handling skills - by collecting, recording, collating and analysing data using appropriate techniques and equipment

-- written communication skills - to produce reports and write up research projects;
+- written communication skills - through producing reports and writing up research projects

-- presentation and oral communication skills - to present research findings and make presentations in a clear, succinct way;
+- presentation and oral communication skills - from presenting research findings and making presentations in a clear, succinct way

-- project management skills - organising and undertaking research projects, experiments, etc (including budgeting, contingency planning and time management);
+- project management skills - by organising and undertaking research projects and experiments (including budgeting, contingency planning and time management)

 - the ability to work both independently and as part of a team.

-You may also choose to study for a Postgraduate Certificate in Education (PGCE) (Postgraduate Diploma in Education (PGDE) in Scotland) in preparation for a career teaching biology or general science.
+You may also choose to study for a postgraduate teaching qualification in preparation for a career teaching biology or general science.